Kepler-23c

 Kepler-23c is a Neptune-sized exoplanet orbiting the star Kepler-23, located in the constellation Cygnus.
 The planet is 3.12 times wider than the Earth and is 0.189 Jupiter masses.
-The planet was discovered using data taken from Kepler spacecraft.
+The planet was discovered using data taken from the Kepler space telescope.
 It is likely a gas giant.
+The planets Kepler-23b and d both reside in the same planetary system.